-Conflict Mediation:
+Conflict Mediation

 Students may be required or may choose to participate in conflict resolution with the involved parties of a situation.
 These mediations may vary in length depending upon the issues and amount of students involved.
 The mediation usually takes place during lunch, or after school.
-One or two mediators (adult or peer team members as designated by the situation) participate in conducting a session, as students will typically communicate with the aid of the mediator to help resolve issues in direct conversations or actions with each other.
+One or two mediators (adult or peer team members as designated as appropriate for the situation) participate in conducting a session, because students will typically communicate with the aid of the mediator to help resolve issues in direct conversations or actions with each other.
+Mediation conducted by Wellness Counselor or Equity Inclusion Specialist or other designee.